wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.5.md

 # vBulletin 5.6.5 Changes and Updates

-The preview version of vBulletin 5.6.5 Alpha is now available for download.
-Preview versions should not be used on production servers and are released for testing purposes only.
+vBulletin 5.6.5 is now available for download. vBulletin Cloud sites will be scheduled for automatic updates in the coming days.

 ## Front End Changes